sekikn/pre-yetus/precommit/docs/precommit-advanced.md

 * pluginname_tests
     - executed after the unit tests have completed.

-    HINT: It is recommend to make the pluginname relatively small, XX characters at the most.
+    HINT: It is recommend to make the pluginname relatively small, 10 characters at the most.
 Otherwise the ASCII output table may be skewed.

 # Configuring for Other Projects